wd15/wd15.github.com/_posts/2013-05-14-sumatra-talk.md

 [The HTML slides.](/html/presentation.html) Some of the embedded pages in the talk were running from a local server when this was presented so won't be available in the slides.
+Use the arrow keys to shift between the slides.

 [Git repository for the slides at the commit](https://github.com/wd15/scipy2013/tree/28040e294a30b33a251e8e7531d36a4e8f94b470) when the talk was given (28040e).